techdivision/import-docs/04.file-structure/05.category-import/docs.md

 > ATTENTION: Please be aware that the three parts **MUST** be separated with an underscore "_" as there is meaning for the bunch import behind its structure.

+### Unique Identifier

+For the product import, the SKU is for sure the unique identifier of a product.
+In case of the categories this is a bit more complicated as Magento uses a string of the imploded category IDs, separated by a slash (/), e. g. `1/2/120/1502`.

+### Columns

 The CSV file with the categories for the Magento 2 CE/EE consists of the following columns

 | Column Name                | Type     | Mandatory | Description                                                                           | Example |